Mario Conti: Human cloning

 In 2003, Conti publicly accused the UK Government of paving the way for human cloning.
-He claimed the first step on the "nightmarish journey" had been the acceptance of test tube babies or invitro fertilisation (IVF) in 1978.
+He claimed the first step on the "nightmarish journey" had been the acceptance of test tube babies or in vitro fertilisation (IVF) in 1978.

 Gay rights

-Archbishop Conti has been a vociferous opponent of extensions to gay rights.
+Archbishop Conti was a vociferous opponent of extensions to gay rights.
 In 2000, he signed a public letter alongside Cardinal Winning which called for the retention of Section 28 of the Local Government Act despite efforts by the government to repeal.
 The letter argued that it was important to prevent the funding and promotion of educational material overtly promoting homosexual practice in schools.

 In 2006 Conti publicly voiced his views on the case of nine Scottish firefighters who had been disciplined for refusing to take part in a gay pride event, saying it was wrong to expect them to participate.
 Not because homosexual people should not be given fire safety advice, but because the men felt uncomfortable about the 'kiss-a-fireman' campaign allegedly planned for the event.

 Also in 2006, Conti called on MSPs to reject the Civil Partnerships (Scotland) Bill, which would provide unmarried couples in "committed" relationships with equality in areas like inheritance, pensions and bereavement saying, "It is not homophobia and we have no gripe against homosexuals per se but we believe that the homosexual relationship is subversive."
 He later criticised government proposals to permit the adoption of children by gay couples.

 Later that same year he preached a sermon which put forward the view that the moral teaching of the Church was being undermined.
 In part of the sermon, he criticized the UK's civil partnerships legislation which had recently been introduced.
 He also mentioned the Catholic Church's traditional teaching, stating that homosexual acts cannot be considered equivalent to marital love between a man and a woman.
 After Patrick Harvie (a Green MSP and advocate of LGBT equality) heard about the Archbishop's sermon, he wrote to the Chief Constable of Strathclyde Police asking for the Force to give clarity regarding the criteria for using breach of the peace charges in relation to comments which might be seen to incite hatred on grounds of sexual orientation.

 In October 2010, he sent a public letter to all Scottish parishes urging Catholic parishioners to oppose Government plans to give gay couples the right to marry.
 He warned that the move would create "larger divisions" in society.
 This prompted the Scottish Liberal Democrat leader Willie Rennie to suggest that the Catholic Church was trying to control opinion.